MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/require-device-encryption.md

 ### Require device encryption

-This policy setting determines whether BitLocker is required on a drive.\
+This policy setting determines whether BitLocker is required:

+- If enabled, encryption is triggered on all drives silently or non-silently based on [Allow warning for other disk encryption](../policy-settings.md?tabs=os#allow-warning-for-other-disk-encryption) policy
-If you disable the policy, BitLocker isn't turned off for the system drive, but it stops prompting the user to turn BitLocker on.
+- If disabled, BitLocker isn't turned off for the system drive, but it stops prompting the user to turn BitLocker on.

+> [!NOTE]
+> Typically, BitLocker follows the [Choose drive encryption method and cipher strength](../policy-settings.md?tabs=os#choose-drive-encryption-method-and-cipher-strength) policy configuration.
+However, this policy setting will be ignored for self-encrypting fixed drives and self-encrypting OS drives.

-Encryptable fixed data volumes are treated similarly to OS volumes.
-However, fixed data volumes must meet other criteria to be considered encryptable:
+Encryptable fixed data volumes are treated similarly to OS volumes, but they must meet other criteria to be encryptable:

 - It must not be a dynamic volume
 - It must not be a recovery partition